-Robotics creates jobs.
+- The field of robotics creates jobs.
 Although robots replace production line workers, human resources must keep them ready to do different jobs in different parts of a factory.
-The map in Figure 1 shows the deficit of robotics talent in 2018, which are projected to grow .
+The map in Figure 1 shows the deficit of robotics talent in 2018.
+These deficits are projected to grow .

-The future installation rate of new robot resources is expected to climb by 12%/yr over the next few years, as the chart in Figure 2 demonstrates .
+The future installation rate of new robot resources is expected to climb by 12%/yr over the next few years.
+The chart in Figure 2 demonstrates this .
 The global robotics and autonomous systems market is expected to grow to $275B by 2025 .
 The need for load cells and force-sensing technology will grow right along with it.

 New Applications for Robotic Force and Tactile Sensors

 Until recently, the primary application for robots has been safety when working close to humans.
-However, new applications of force and tactile sensors are far beyond being a safety net.
+However, new applications of force and tactile sensors are evolving far beyond being a safety net.
 New levels of precision are the latest innovations in industrial robotics.
 With modern tech sensors and advances in control software, robots are developing a “feel” for what they touch.
 Moreover, most robots today, especially collaborative robots, have force and torque sensing abilities.

-These new levels of precision and accuracy associated with this innovative tech allow collaborative robots to take over many of the more delicate tasks such as:
+These new levels of precision and accuracy associated with this innovative technology allow collaborative robots to take over many of the more delicate tasks such as:

 - Product assembly

-Product assembly is another example from the list above made possible by tactile sensing technology.
-These sensors enable processes that have very close tolerances for clearance around parts, such as inserting pistons into an engine in automobile manufacturing.
+Another example from the list above made possible by tactile sensing technology is product assembly.
+Modern sensors enable processes that have very close tolerances for clearance around parts, such as inserting pistons into an engine in automobile manufacturing.
 Currently, robotic vision systems are not capable of providing the precision needed for these jobs.
 Force-sensing devices provide the highest level of accuracy to find the precise tool center point for use in inserting the piston .
-Yes, “touch and feel” are exciting concepts for the venerable load cell sensor as they are taking on some very human aspects of getting jobs done.
+Yes, these “touch and feel” capabilities are exciting advancements for the venerable load cell sensor as they are taking on some very human aspects of getting jobs done.

 Innovations in Robotic Load Cell and Force-Sensing Technology

 As stated before, innovations in technology are enabling the robotics applications listed above.
-These are mainly innovations in programming and innovations in materials.
+These include innovations in both programming and materials.

 Robots have matured to the point where they can adjust to real-world variables through new force-sensing technology and machine learning software.
 These new collaborative robots don’t require specialized programming.
 The machine learning algorithms in the software load are self-teaching.
 A human trains the machine to perform the process merely by dragging the robot arm along with him.
 The robot will then mimic the motion and learn more from each iteration until it’s doing the job to specification.
-The accuracy and precision of the force-sensing devices in the robot combined with the machine learning algorithms do all the heavy lifting.
+The accuracy and precision of its internal force-sensing devices combined with the machine learning algorithms do all the heavy lifting.

 Lastly, it is important to mention new applications for materials in talking about force sensors in robotics innovations.
-Graphene is a material that was first isolated in 2004, and innovators are now widely realizing its value, including it in pressure sensors.
+Graphene is a material that was first isolated in 2004.
+Innovators are now widely realizing its value, including it in pressure sensors.

 What is graphene?
-Graphene is a one-atom-thick layer of carbon atoms arranged in a hexagonal lattice and is the building block of graphite (the same stuff in your #2 pencil).
-Although it is the thinnest material known to man at just one atom thickness, it is very strong (about 200 times stronger than steel) and highly conductive of both heat and electricity .
+Graphene is a one-atom-thick layer of carbon atoms arranged in a hexagonal lattice; it is the building block of graphite (the same stuff in your #2 pencil).
+Although it is the thinnest material known to man at just one atom thickness, it is very strong (about 200 times stronger than steel).
+It is also highly conductive of both heat and electricity .
 Because of its physical properties, graphene opens the door for the development of nanoscale sensors.
 These make possible cell-sized robots for medical research, diagnosis, and many more new discoveries over time.

-In general, graphene sensors are capacitive or piezoelectric sensors (see An Overview of Load Cells), creating an electric field when pressure is applied.
+In general, graphene sensors are capacitive or piezoelectric sensors (see An Overview of Load Cells).
+That is, they create an electric field when pressure is applied.
 They function with very low power and are far less influenced by temperature than common strain gauge sensors.
 This public document explains the challenges of fabricating graphene sensors and some advances in the adaptation of the material.

 As an example of the versatility of graphene in sensor technology, researchers in 2016 demonstrated a biocompatible pressure sensor made from mixing graphene flakes with cross-linked polysilicone (silly putty) .

-In the future, the micro size, superior strength and favorable response in unfavorable ambient conditions will bring graphene to the forefront of sensor applications in robotics.
+In the future, its micro size, superior strength and favorable response in unfavorable ambient conditions will bring graphene to the forefront of sensor applications in robotics.

 As this article demonstrates, load cells are advancing the field of robotics immeasurably.
 New programming techniques combined with new materials are enabling high-precision and nanoscale applications.
 What was once science fiction is now becoming reality.